jroettenbacher/phd_base/README.md

 * `data_cor`: dark current corrected measurement files
 * `raw`: raw measurement files

 In the calibration folder each calibration is saved in its own folder.
 Each calibration is used to generate one calibration file, which is corrected for dark current.

 A few more folders needed are:

 * `raw_only`: raw measurement files as written by ASP06/07, do not work on those files, but copy them into `raw`
 * `lamp_F1587`: calibration lamp file
-* `panel_34816`: reflectance panel file for each spectrometer
+* `panel_34816`: reflectance panel file
 * `pixel_wl`: pixel to wavelength files for each spectrometer
 * `plots`: plots and quicklooks